 Students submit an on-line application to their high school counselor.
 Each high school sets its own timeline and deadlines.

 The student application includes:

-- Application Form
+- Student Application Form

 - Activities Sheet

-- Student Profile Sheet (to be completed by a Guidance Counselor)
+- SVGS assessment scores, GPA, Strength of Transcript

 - Two Teacher Recommendations (Math and Science or English and Arts)

 - One Counselor Recommendation

-- PSAT scores, GPA, Strength of Transcript

-- Principal's recommendation
+- School Recommendation

-- SCIENCES only: Science reasoning test (given at home schools)

 Tips For Completing the Application